 Light therapy has been extensively studied and has been shown to provide a wide range of benefits to both physical and mental well-being.
 Some of the key benefits of light therapy include:

-Reduced jet lag symptoms : Light therapy can help adjust your circadian rhythm to a new time zone, reducing the symptoms of jet lag, such as fatigue, insomnia, and daytime sleepiness.
+Reduced jet lag symptoms: Light therapy can help adjust your body's clock to a new time zone, reducing the symptoms of jet lag, such as fatigue, insomnia, and daytime sleepiness.

 What is light therapy longevity?